By: Dr. Elizabeth Eggert

 Why are we so thorough?

 Many people don’t realize that they’re struggling with airway issues because the bulk of the symptoms manifest themselves while we’re asleep.
-Also, the body is so good at adapting, sometimes what someone knows as “their normal” is necessarily the most “healthy normal.”
+Also, the body is so good at adapting, sometimes what someone knows as “their normal” isn’t necessarily the most “healthy normal.”
 Luckily, Dr. Elizabeth and Dr. Jeff understand the connection between a variety of dental problems and how they may be linked to airway issues.
 For example, all of these dental problems that we check for during a regular dental examination can be linked to airway issues:

 - Functional tooth wear and fracture